 The state is implementing all possible measures to help the unemployed South Carolinas.
 While extended unemployment benefits help you meet your needs, for the time being, DEW’s employment resources and opportunities can help you find a job.
-To know more about it, visit the DEW website.Related Tags : extended benefits
+To know more about it, visit the DEW website.Related Tags : extended benefits, SC

 Did you find this article helpful?
 YES | NO